 Looking at examples of recent psychedelic research shows both how little noticed is the elephant, yet in a few cases gives some important hints as to his whereabouts and nature.
 Let's take a peek at a few recent studies.
-I shall not mention authors of these papers, just a title and a brief quote and/or comment, since I intend no undue criticism or implication that their outlook or research program needs anything except a possibly broader view that would include a factor or two so far overlooked.
+I shall not mention authors of these papers, just a title and a brief quote and/or comment, since I intend no undue criticism.
 All modern psychedelic research is precious, considering the long repression and the unforgivable stain that some early research condemned us all with.